joakimk/minimapper/README.md

 Minimapper is a minimalistic way of [separating models](http://martinfowler.com/eaaCatalog/dataMapper.html) from ActiveRecord.
 It enables you to test your models (and code using your models) within a [sub-second unit test suite](https://github.com/joakimk/fast_unit_tests_example) and makes it simpler to have a modular design as described in [Matt Wynne's Hexagonal Rails posts](http://blog.mattwynne.net/2012/04/09/hexagonal-rails-introduction/).

+Minimapper follows many Rails conventions but it does not require Rails.

 ### Early days

 The API may not be entirely stable yet and there are probably edge cases that aren't covered.
 However... it's most likely better to use this than to roll your own project specific solution.
 We need good tools for this kind of thing in the rails community, but to make that possible we need to gather around a few of them and make them good.